Derek Carr: 2021 season

-Against the Baltimore Ravens in Week 1, Carr finished with 435 passing yards, two touchdowns, and an interception.
+Against the Ravens in Week 1, Carr finished with 435 passing yards, two touchdowns, and an interception.
 His 33-yard touchdown to Zay Jones ended the game as the Raiders won 33–27 in overtime.
 Through the first three weeks of the season, Carr led the Raiders to a 3–0 start, recording 1,203 passing yards, six touchdowns, and two interceptions with a 101.4 passer rating, earning AFC Offensive Player of the Month for the month of September.
 Against the Philadelphia Eagles in Week 7, Carr completed 31 of 34 passes for 323 yards, two touchdowns, an interception, and finished with a 91.2 completion percentage, the second-highest in a game in NFL history (minimum 30 attempts) as the Raiders won 33–22.

-Carr advanced to the playoffs after a 35–32 overtime win against the Los Angeles Chargers during the regular season finale.
+Carr advanced to the playoffs after a 35–32 overtime win against the Chargers during the regular season finale.
 Carr threw for a career-high 4,804 yards, as well as 23 touchdowns and 14 interceptions on the season.
 He set franchise records for passing attempts, passing completions, and passing yards.
+He finished 5th in regular season yards and 13th in touchdowns.

-In his first career playoff start against the Cincinnati Bengals, Carr threw for 310 yards, a touchdown, but also lost a fumble and threw the game losing interception to Germaine Pratt in the 26–19 loss in the Wild Card Round.
+In his first career playoff start against the Bengals, Carr threw for 310 yards, a touchdown, but also lost a fumble and threw the game losing interception to Germaine Pratt in the 26–19 loss in the Wild Card Round.
 Carr was ranked 65th by his fellow players on the NFL Top 100 Players of 2022, marking his first appearance on the list in three years.